 Entergy is one of the cleanest electricity generators in the United States because of the variety of fuels that it uses to generate power.

 Entergy's Transmission Organization consists of the employees and assets used to plan, operate and maintain Entergy’s transmission system.
-The Entergy transmission system is comprised of the transmission systems of Entergy's operating companies: Entergy Arkansas, Inc.; Entergy Louisiana, LLC; Entergy Mississippi, Inc.; Entergy New Orleans, LLC; and Entergy Texas, Inc.
+The Entergy transmission system is comprised of the transmission systems of Entergy's operating companies: Entergy Arkansas, LLC; Entergy Louisiana, LLC; Entergy Mississippi, LLC; Entergy New Orleans, LLC; and Entergy Texas, Inc.